ove/ove-assetmanager/packages/ove-asset-manager/README.md

 Full API documentation is achieved using code based [**xml documentation**](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) and [**Swashbuckle**](https://github.com/domaindrivendev/Swashbuckle) to generate [**Swagger**](https://swagger.io/) documentation and UI which can be viewed on `/api-docs/`.

-**Asset processing microservices may be implemented in any language and interact with the asset manager using its APIs**.
+**Asset Processing Services may be implemented in any language and interact with the Asset Manager using its APIs**.